h4ckyou/h4ckyou.github.io/posts/thm/posts/hijack.md

 That claims to do a service check on the provided service name

-I put `apache` since that's currently running and it works
+I put `apache2` since that's currently running and it works
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/f6434c93-9c0e-4937-a940-31016f972937)

 This tells us that it is likely running a bash command with our argument provided